exammaker/exam/readme.md

 - [ ] Drag & Drop Question Types
 - [ ] Dynamic References

-If anyone wants to help with internationalisation, please feel free to update the menus to your language.
+If anyone wants to help with internationalisation, please feel free to help update the menus to your language.

 ## Paper Structure